CaraGP/ElucidatTechTest/README.md

 ## Adding new steps

-The test steps have been written in a fashion that allows them to be versatile and hopefully as reusual as needed.
+The test steps have been written in a fashion that allows them to be versatile and hopefully as reusable as needed.
 To do this, the variables present in any steps are defined using regular expressions.

 To update or add any new step definitions, you can find them in `./src/steps`.